xlionjuan/rustdesk-apt-repo-latest/README.md

 This repo will use [morph027/apt-repo-action](https://github.com/morph027/apt-repo-action) to create repo, and deploy to GitHub Pages.

-The `.sh` script is writed by ChatGPT, it will fetch the release data from GitHub API and use [jq](https://github.com/jqlang/jq) to parse JSON data and find the asset URL.
+The `.sh` script is written by ChatGPT, it will fetch the release data from GitHub API and use [jq](https://github.com/jqlang/jq) to parse JSON data and find the asset URL.

 ## Architectures